 - Get rid of your vertical/ slanted mess!

-- Organize your books/ magazines/ comics in a neat horizontal stack and place a bookend on each!
+- Organize your books/ magazines/ comics by putting them beside each other rather than on top of each other and place a bookend on each end!